getporter/porter/docs/content/build-image.md

     purge: true
 ```

-When we run `porter build` on this, the output is a different:
+When we run `porter build` on this, the output is different:

 ```console
 $ porter build